John Barnes: International career

 Robson did not use Barnes at the 1986 World Cup until the quarter-final with 15 minutes left when trailing 2–0 against Argentina.
-(BBC commentator Barry Davies shouted: "Go on!
+(BBC commentator Barry Davies shouted "Go on!
 Run at them!" when Barnes was given the ball), setting up a goal for Gary Lineker and laying on another chance denied by the head of Lineker's Argentine marker.
 England were eliminated with Barnes praised for his contribution and many asked why he had not played more nor in previous games.
 It was after the World Cup that Barnes became a British passport holder.
 Speaking in 2008, Barnes said "I don't even know if the English F.A. didn't know that I wasn't born there and wasn't brought up there...maybe I played (for England) illegally, right?"

 As part of a front four with Lineker, Peter Beardsley, and Chris Waddle, England lost all three of their group games at the 1988 European Championships.
 However, Robson stayed in his job.
 Barnes pulled out of England's first international game after the Hillsborough disaster due to grief he felt at the time and the game coinciding with a funeral.
 In his absence, England won the World Cup qualifier against Albania 5–0 at Wembley on 26 April 1989.
 In the lead up to the 1990 World Cup, Barnes played several times as a forward alongside Lineker, and in a warm up game against Uruguay played well and scored a half volley from a Stuart Pearce cross.
 Barnes again rapped this time in New Order's UK Number 1, "World in Motion", tie-in song.
 At the World Cup, he injured his groin against Belgium, shortly after his volleyed goal was wrongly disallowed for offside.
+Gregg Bakowski in The Guardian writes: "Barnes, rather than David Platt, could have been England's hero against Belgium, having had a perfectly good volleyed goal disallowed.
+But soon after he sustained a groin injury that ended his tournament".
 England went out to West Germany on penalties in the semi-final.